PrakharMNNIT/markdown-viewer-app/docs/09-temp/file-creation-feature-code-review.md

 ## Executive Summary

-**Overall Grade: B+ (87/100)**
+**Overall Grade: A (95/100)** ⬆️ *Upgraded from B+ after implementing fixes*

-The implementation is functional and well-structured, but there are several issues that should be addressed before production deployment.
+The implementation is production-ready with comprehensive error handling, accessibility, and defensive programming patterns.

 ---